KanwarGill/News-Investigator/README.md

 Build and Run Instructions:
 ---------------------------
-_For simplicity, please following these instruction while on mathlab._
+_For simplicity, please following these instructions while on mathlab._

 1. Clone the repo from the master branch
 2. Open 3 terminals and change their directories to `Website/flaskVersion/app`